constnil/emacs-mine/kess/README.md

 # Preface<a id="sec-1" name="sec-1"></a>

 OK, the following configuration not **simple** at all, but I'm trying achieve this goal as I'm getting more comfortable with emacs.

 Also, I'm trying to make KESS work as I expect on all my OSs:
 -   Win7/Win10 (chocolatey emacs package, tried compile emacs on msys2, but no success)
--   Ubuntu (apt-get emacs package)
+-   Debian/Ubuntu (apt-get emacs package)
 -   Arch Linux (pacman emacs package)

 # Personal information<a id="sec-2" name="sec-2"></a>